newchuyalong/libgdx-learning/ModelBuilder,-MeshBuilder-and-MeshPartBuilder.md

 Model model2 = modelBuilder.end();
 ```
 ## Managing resources
 Keep in mind that models contain one or more meshes and therefore [needs to be disposed](https://github.com/libgdx/libgdx/wiki/Models#managing-resources).
-A model build via ModelBuilder will always be responsible for disposing all meshes it contains, even if you provide the Mesh yourself.
+A model built via ModelBuilder will always be responsible for disposing all meshes it contains, even if you provide the Mesh yourself.
 Do not share a Mesh along multiple Models.

-A Model build via ModelBuilder will not be made responsible for disposing any textures or any other resources contained in the [materials](https://github.com/libgdx/libgdx/wiki/Material-and-environment).
-You can, however, use the `manage(disposable)` method to make the model responsible for disposing resources.
+A Model built via ModelBuilder will not be made responsible for disposing any textures or any other resources contained in the [materials](https://github.com/libgdx/libgdx/wiki/Material-and-environment).
+You can, however, use the `manage(disposable)` method to make the model responsible for disposing those resources.
 For example:
 ```
 ModelBuilder modelBuilder = new ModelBuilder();
 modelBuilder.begin();